daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 Popular dating services have converged to an experience where users must swipe, match, chat, and plan to meet.
-For many users, this results in too much time spent swiping followed by repetitive small talk.
+For many users, this results in too much time spent repeatedly swiping, small talking, and planning.

 > I'm looking for a connection where I can simply ask,
 > "Would you like to meet up for drinks later?"